 Moraine Lake is a short 20-minute drive from Lake Louise Village, but it gets intensely busy during the summer holidays.
 Arrive as early as possible.
 Sometimes the parking lot fills up as early as 7 AM!
 I am not kidding!

-Consider completing few of the incredible day hikes around the Lake Louise area to understand what I am talking about.
-My personal favorite is the hike up Mount Saint Piran and the Larch tree valley.
+Consider completing a few of the incredible day hikes around the Lake Louise area to understand what I am talking about.
+My personal favourite is the hike up Mount Saint Piran and the Larch tree valley.

 Visit the nearby Yoho National Park